msjumbu/aw-ang-schematics/README.md

 Reactive forms - the forms generated will always be reactive forms.

 Required fields - if the WSDL mentions any field as required (minoccurs = 1), then a required validator is added to the field.

+The following files are generated,

+The following files are modified,